CommonWealthRobotics/CommonWealthRobotics.github.io/content/Mobile-Base-Control/OneLimbMovePose.md

 ---
-title: Cycle Groups of limbs
+title: One Limb at a time
 step: 7
 layout: post
 ---